GMohammadAli/ChatApplication/README.md

     Packages planned to use Socket.io, Redux, etc.

-    Chat Architecture Protocols yet to be decided - But REST API is must!
+    Chat Architecture Protocols yet to be decided - XMPP over Web Socket along with REST API!!